gmarz/elasticsearch-net/new_docs/contents/beta-release-notes.md

 This release consists of 300+ commits over a 4 month timespan so will just list the highlights

 ### Aggregations
-All 1.0 aggregations have been mapped in NEST 1.0.
+All 1.0 and 1.1! aggregations have been mapped in NEST 1.0.

      var results = this._client.Search<ElasticsearchProject>(s=>s
         .Size(0)